hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

 * an option is evaluated before a match is performed
 * A match is computed as:
   * if the option is a Regular Expression the value must be a string for the match to trigger
-  * if the option is a Type and the value is not the option matches if the value is an instance of the type.
+  * if the option is a Type and the value is not, the option matches if the value is an instance of the type.
   * in all other cases, the option matches if the value is equal (using operator `==` semantics) to the option value.